 Team advisors’ interference with robots or referee decisions will result in a warning in the first instance.
 If this behavior recurs, the team could face a possible elimination from the tournament.

-COMPETITION FIELD AND ROUTE’s SPECIFICATION
+COMPETITION FIELD AND MAZE LAYOUT

+The maze should be placed on a horizontal, flat, non-slippery surface, preferably made from PVC foamboards, laminated wooden sheets or directly on the floor (depending on availability of materials)

+The maze is built using modules with dimensions 500mm x 166mm and 1000mm x 166mm. and from material which is 8mm to 15mm thick.
+The height of the modules can be adjusted based on the size of the sheets of material used, but it should be not less than 160mm.

-The track consists of white surface and a 19 mm wide black line (black electrical tape) marking out the route.
-The route is marked out on PVC light board from FOAMALITE® PVC foamboards (X-press – EU foamed PVC) 3 mm thick (or more) plate or on white laminated HDF plate or just on very light-colored floor (preferably white upon availability).
+PVC light board from FOAMALITE® PVC foamboards (X-press – EU foamed PVC) 8 to 15 mm thick or any other material can be used.

+The maze corridor width should be 500mm.

+The mase is built by using straight, L shaped and T shaped sections.

+The mase can be from the closed type or to have entrance and exit openings.

+In the case of closed type maze, the entrance/exit line (start/finish) should be 400mm away from the wall straight ahead.

-The shape of the competition route is provided in Appendix A of this document, any changes will be announced on the tournament’s website nitroclubs.eu NITRO Clubs EU, in its IT Robo Olympics competitions section.
+The drawing of the maze is provided in Appendix A of this document, any changes will be announced on the tournament’s website nitroclubs.eu NITRO Clubs EU, in its IT Robo Olympics competitions section.

-The beginning of the route is marked by a colored line (other than black) perpendicular to the route.
-At the starting line, in place where it crosses the route, there is a 100 mm gap in the middle (around the black line).
+The entrance/exit line (start/finish) is marked by a colored line perpendicular to direction of movement.

-The route should not run closer than 300 mm to the edge of the track, measuring from the center of the line marking the route.

-Two adjacent lines of the route should not run closer than 500 mm from each other, measuring from the center of the line marking the route.

-Maximal angle of the route is 45 degrees.

-Minimal turning radius is 250 mm.

-The route has no gaps.

 Please refer to Appendix A.

 ROBOT SPECIFICATIONS

-All robots should be based on the NITRObot base (a four wheels skid steering platform), as specified at nitroclubs.eu the NITRO Clubs EU website.
+All robots should be based on the NITRObot base (a four wheeled skid steering platform), as specified at nitroclubs.eu the NITRO Clubs EU website.

 Robot must move autonomously and start with a switch or a push a button.
 Any wireless/wired remote control is not allowed.